 In Depth Review of the Hydrow Rower

 The pedals are supported by a solid footboard underneath and a molded pedal that holds your shoe securely.
 The double layer provides stability underfoot while still allowing for a gentle toe flex as you row.
 A wide adjustable strap secures the user’s feet into position.
-The adjustable molded overlay is ridged at the top to keep your foot from sliding forward and has several notched positions that shift the heel support upwards to accommodate all shoe sizes.
+The adjustable molded overlay is ridged at the top to keep your foot from sliding forward and has several notched positions that shift the heel support upwards to accommodate both smaller and larger feet.

-The Hydrow seat is pretty standard for a rower.
+The Hydrow seat is more cushioned than the Concept2 rower, so I found my glutes didn’t get as sore on this seat.
 It is ergonomically designed with contoured areas for your legs and tail bone.
 Since users lean back through the drive and finish, the scooped out back section on the seat reduces the likelihood of your tailbone rubbing on the saddle.
-The seat slides gently along the monorail on large rollers.
-This isn’t the most padded seat, but you don’t want too much padding or it can cause friction spots.
-For new rowers, the rowing seat often takes a bit of time to get used to (kind of like a bike saddle).
-The surface of the seat is gently padded and sweat resistant.
-Like the handle, it can be wiped down to sanitize.
-The seat is wide enough for most users, but those above 300lbs may want to swap out for a larger seat.
+The seat slides gently along the monorail on ten large rollers.

 The console is similar to other fitness touchscreens we’ve used with controls and metrics along the bottom and a leaderboard that pops up on the right side.
 This keeps the rest of the screen clear so you can see the rowing program easily.